henrikstengaard/hstwb-installer/README.md

 ## Example 4: Writing an image to CF/SD card using Win32DiskImager

-This example describes step by step how to write an image to a CF/SD card using Win32DiskImager.
+This example describes step by step how to write an HDF image to a CF/SD card using Win32DiskImager.

 Only RDB images will work, when written to a CF/SD card.
 If unsure about RDB, use WinUAE to check if HDF is in RDB mode with following steps: